Laptop data recovery

 because most laptops are designed to have hard drives replaced easily.

-Alternatively, you can watch our 8-minute video below where we show how to get access to the laptop hard drive data.
+Please watch our video below where we show how to get access to the Dell laptop hard drive data.

 Connecting the laptop drive to a PC